kasmanethomas/moonlighting/README.md

 <p>All code is native plain-vanilla JavaScript.
 The code is meant to be run in the browser console.
 It can of course be adapted to run in a Node app or anywhere else, since it is generic JavaScript, but the workflow we recommend is just to load a Fasta CDS genome in a Chrome tab, then run code against it in the console.</p>

 <h2>What's in this project?</h2>
-This project consists of standalone plain-vanilla JavaScript functions designed to be run in a browser's "developer console."
+<p>This project consists of standalone plain-vanilla JavaScript functions designed to be run in a browser's "developer console."
 Routines were tested in Chrome, but should work in other browsers as well.
-It's all plain ECMAScript2015 (browser JS) with no funky dependencies.
+It's all plain ECMAScript2015 (browser JS) with no funky dependencies.</p>

-We use this code to explore moonlighting genes of bacteria (hence the name of the project), but a lot of the code is general-purpose and will let you do other kinds of explorations.
+<p>We use this code to explore moonlighting genes of bacteria (hence the name of the project), but a lot of the code is general-purpose and will let you do other kinds of explorations.</p>

 <h2>How can I get started quickly?</h2>
 <p>The easiest way to run the code is just copy it to the console and hit Enter, which will load functions into memory.